1999 Bukit Timah kidnapping: Trial of Zhou and Shi

+Aftermath

+Lee's imprisonment, release and later life

 After serving 20 years, ten months and nine days, Lee, then 54 years old, was released on 22 June 2020, after the Life Imprisonment Review Board reviewed his conduct and decided that he be eligible for parole, provided that he never commit another crime outside prison while the parole order remains in force.
-Lee is currently working as a lorry driver.
+Lee was reportedly working as a lorry driver as of 2021.

 A 2021 YouTube interview was filmed, with the producers speaking to Lee about his case and life after his release.
 During the interview and documentary, Lee continually expressed his regret for committing the crime, and he also spoke about some details of his life prior to and after his time in prison.
-Lee also revealed that during his final months of his imprisonment, he was transferred from Changi Prison to the Selarang Park Complex, where it prepared programmes for inmates who served long sentences to learn about the skills required in the outside world (eg. using a smartphone) and to gain adaptation and integration into the outside world.
+Lee also revealed that during his final months of his imprisonment, he was transferred from Changi Prison to the Selarang Park Complex, where it prepared programmes for inmates who served long sentences to learn about the skills required in the outside world (e.g. using a smartphone) and to gain adaptation and integration into the outside world.
 Several prison officers were also interviewed to speak about Lee's process of rehabilitation.
 The interview video was eventually set to private and only accessible to selected users.

+Fate of the victim

+According to the media in April 2000, ever since the kidnapping, the girl was traumatized by her ordeal, and she mostly stayed indoors, and she also went to a psychiatrist for two or three consultations per week.

+In March 2011, 13 years after the kidnapping, the victim's father accepted an interview from the press, and given that the date of his daughter's disappearance happened to be his 44th birthday, the father said it caused him great distress when the kidnapping happened.
+The father told the paper that his daughter's personality became more emotional and less trusting but the family grew closer after the ordeal.

-Media effect
+Media coverage

-Kidnapping is extremely rare in Singapore.
-The rarity of such a crime also led to Lee's crime being brought into significant media attention in Singapore, and the kidnapping of Sandi Yong, together with four subsequent cases that took place within the next few years, was remembered as one of the high-profile kidnapping cases that ever occurred in Singapore in the past.
+Kidnapping is extremely rare in Singapore and consequently, Lee's crime attracted significant media attention in the country.

-The case of Vincent Lee Chuan Leong was subsequently re-enacted by Singapore crime show Crimewatch, and the re-enactment aired on television as the eighth episode of the show's annual season in 2000, the same year when Vincent Lee, Shi Song Jing and Zhou Jian Guang were sentenced to life in prison for kidnapping Yong.
+The kidnapping was re-enacted for the Singapore television series Crimewatch and aired as the eighth episode of the show's 2000 season, the year the three kidnappers were sentenced.